alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 **Before moving on, make sure all group members have fixed their assigned scripts, and staged/committed/pushed their changes.**

 ## 3. Merging branches
 At this point, each branch contains their respective fixed subscripts.
-However, `main_script` on the `master` branch on GitHub still isn't updated because you haven't merged all these changes together.
+However, `main_script` on the `main` branch on GitHub still isn't updated because you haven't merged all these changes together.
 The way this is accomplished in GitHub is through a process called a *Pull Request*.
 Pull requests merge two branches, applying any changes made in one branch to the other branch.